gokunymbus/GatorSweeper/README.md

 ### TileFactory()
 Returns a new object with the following properties.

-- isMeow
+- isMine
 - isRevealed
 - proximities

-The “isMeow” property is determined by a min/max random number generator function.
+The “isMine” property is determined by a min/max random number generator function.

 ### TileChangeFactory()
 Similar to the TileFactory function except two additional properties are returned that indicate the row, and column of the tile in question.